Crowdar/Lippia-mixed-web-mobile-sample-project/README.md

-# Lippia Web sample project
+# Lippia Web/Mobile sample project

-This project has the intention of show in a practical way how to use Lippia Automation Framework to build automated tests using Gherkin and Page-Object pattern.
+To execute the same tests under desktop/android Chrome browser This project has the intention of show in a practical way how to use Lippia Automation Framework to build automated tests using Gherkin and Page-Object pattern.
 This sample project includes the required components as binaries, docker containers and configuration files to simply download and run a set of sample tests in your local computer, using the Lippia container stack described bellow.

 ***